victoriab37/victoriab37/README.md

 # 👋🏽 Hi, I'm Victoria

-Frontend software engineer with 3 years of experience building secure, cloud-connected applications.
+A frontend software engineer with 3 years of experience building secure, cloud-connected applications.
 I work across the full frontend stack — TypeScript, Angular, React — with a strong foundation in cloud infrastructure, DevSecOps, and threat detection on AWS.